-Join Greg Sowell for an in-depth discussion in this video Backplane speed, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Backplane speed, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Speeds and capabilities aren't simply measured…by what the switch's port will negotiate at.…Often a switch has internal limiting factors…due to the way it was designed.…A backplane in a chassis based switch…is a group of connectors that share a common bus.…When a module is inserted into a chassis,…the connectors on the back of the card…connect to the backplane.…Often there's a maximum throughput the backplane…can support when communicating between modules.…This is what's known as backplane speed.…